Simina's 3-pointers bury Bulldogs in ISA championship game

 And, it wasn’t just Simina with the hot hand.

-Still, in the third quarter, JFK’s Jeremiah Kintoki drained a pair of treys.
-With 18 points, Kintoki’s performance made it impossible for the bulldogs to double-team.
+In the third quarter, JFK’s Jeremiah Kintoki drained a pair of treys.
+With 18 points, Kintoki’s performance made it impossible for the Bulldogs to double-team.
 If he was left open, he hit from deep.
 If the Bulldogs placed an extra man on him, Simina made them pay.

 During the regular season, the Bulldogs swept the two-game series.
 But, when it mattered most, the Islanders stepped up.

-After Thursday night’s semifinals, JFK’s Dean Weilbacher told the Guam Daily Post that defense was going to the difference between hoisting the trophy and leaving the gym with heads hanging low.
+After Thursday night’s semifinal game, JFK’s Dean Weilbacher told The Guam Daily Post that defense was going to be the difference between hoisting the trophy and leaving the gym with heads hanging low.

-The Bulldogs’ Kevin Cabral, with 12 points, on both ends of the floor, played inspiring basketball.
+The Bulldogs’ Kevin Cabral, with 12 points played inspired basketball on both sides of the floor.

 “This is my last year playing basketball, and it feels good,” Simina said.
 “No words can explain how I am feeling right now.”